jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 MARLENA: Anyways,
 	 they were not.

-CURT:	 Did you get a Sawsall?
+Speaker B:	 Did you get a Sawsall?

 KITTY:	Yes,
 	it's right here.

-CURT:	Oh.
+Speaker B:	Oh.

 KITTY:	I got the blades.
 	They're right here.

-CURT:	Do you remember the uh,
+Speaker B:	Do you remember the uh,
 	program on TV,
 	about Hantavirus?

 KITTY:	About what virus?

-CURT:	Hantavirus.
+Speaker B:	Hantavirus.

 KITTY:	Hutter?
 	What's that about?
 	I don't re- I don't remember.

-CURT:	It's the one from the dead mice,
+Speaker B:	It's the one from the dead mice,

 KITTY:	Oh,
 	yeah.